 That was almost 20 years ago!

 To say there haven’t been challenges would be an outright lie!
-To even say there weren’t times we seriously considered throwing in the towel would also be a lie.
+Even saying there weren’t times we seriously considered throwing in the towel would also be a lie.
 Storms rage, that’s true, but by God’s great grace, we have made it thus far.

 Things Change Over the Years